 What are UAWC Interest Groups?

-There are a variety of Interest Groups which cater to a broad range of interests: Antiques and Art Appreciation, Gourmet Lunch, Reading, and Theatre.
+There are a variety of Interest Groups that cater to a broad range of interests: Antiques and Art Appreciation, Gourmet Lunch, Reading, and Theatre.
 These groups meet independently once or twice a month.
 New groups are formed according to the wishes of the members.
 Occasional guests who attend Interest Groups are most welcome.
 However, anyone who attends an Interest Group regularly will be considered as a member and asked to pay the annual membership fee.

 How does One Become a UAWC Member?

-Annual membership fees of $45.00 cover all General Meetings which include a light lunch and a presentation, and the option of participating in the Interest Groups.
+Annual membership fees of $45.00 cover all General Meetings which include a light lunch and a presentation, and the option of participating in one or more of the Interest Groups.
 Guests are welcome at our General Meetings for a charge of $8.00, which includes lunch and the presentation.

-There are extra charges for the Christmas Party, held at the University of Toronto President's House, and for our Annual General Meeting and Spring Luncheon, held at the University of Toronto Faculty Club.
-Guests and new members are always welcome.
+There are extra charges for the Christmas Party held at the University of Toronto President's House, and for our Spring Luncheon and Annual General Meeting held at The Faculty Club, University of Toronto.
+Guests are welcome.